Static to Dynamic Correlation Clustering: Introduction

 Correlation clustering is a classic clustering problem.
 Given an undirected unweighted graph $G=(V,E)$, our goal is to compute a clustering of the vertices that minimizes the number of edges between vertices in different clusters and missing edges between vertices inside the same cluster.

 In this work, we address correlation clustering in the dynamic setting, where the graph $G$ is updated by inserting and deleting edges.\footnote{In other works, it is usual to describe the input as being a complete graph with edges of weight either $+1$ or $-1$.
 Since we are working in a dynamic setting, and care about the running time, it makes more sense to use the convention that $+1$ edges are edges in the input graph and $-1$ edges are the non-edges.} Our goal is to maintain a clustering that is good with respect to the correlation clustering problem for the current graph.

-In this work, we present a framework that transforms algorithms for the static version of correlation clustering into a version that can handle fully-dynamic edge updates against an adaptive adversary.
+We present a framework that transforms efficient algorithms for the static correlation clustering problem into a dynamic algorithm that can handle edge updates against an adaptive adversary, at almost no cost to the approximation ratio.
+However, the efficiency has to be relative to a compressed graph representation that we shall introduce later.
+We will apply this transformation to all the best static near-linear time algorithms.